Atlantic Illumination Entertainment Lighting

 The Reference Point is an indicator in the script just before where the cue is to occur.
 It might be a snippet of dialogue, a stage direction, an entrance/exit point of an actor, or a voice-over or music start/change/stop.
 Anything that informs you that a cue is imminent, can be placed in this column.

 The Cue Transition tells the lighting board operator how the cue is to be implemented.
 Is it a blackout, then the next look?
 Is it a crossfade? if so, how long is that fade to take?
 Is it an addition look?
 That is, one to be added to the current one?
-It might be a subtraction look - one to be removed from the current look.
+It might be a subtraction look -- one to be removed from the current look.

 Remember to draw lines between cues and to leave space

-for Music Acts
+for Musical Acts

 Artist: